Parallel spin transport and holonomy in non-Euclidean curved circuits on a spherical two-dimensional electron gas: Introduction

-In recent years, significant progress has been made in the study of spin carriers dynamics in curved spaces, particularly since the work by Ortix~\cite{ortix2015} (a groundwork for subsequent studies, including our current research).
-Ortix~\cite{ortix2015} derived the Hamiltonian for non-relativistic spin carriers propagating along one-dimensional (1D) curves (or circuits) of arbitrary shape embedded in 3D space and subject to spin-orbit coupling (SOC).
-This approach reproduced known results for 1D circuits of constant curvature such as Rashba rings~\cite{Meijer2002, Frustaglia2004}, and it can be applied to geometries with changing curvature such us ellipses~\cite{Ying2016} and polygons~\cite{Rodriguez2021}.
-These particular geometries have a common characteristic: they are flat curves defined on the Euclidean plane.
-It has been shown that the quantum conductance in these Euclidean circuits exhibits a symmetric response under the inversion of Rashba SOC sign due to Aharonov-Casher (AC) spin interference~\cite{AharonovCasher1984, MeirGefenEntin-Wohlman89, MathurStone92}.
-As a major result, in this article we show that the symmetric response of the quantum conductance under Rashba SOC inversion breaks down in non-Euclidean circuits.
+Besides, significant progress has been made over the last decade in the study of spin carrier dynamics in curved spaces, especially following the work by Ortix~\cite{ortix2015} which paved the way for subsequent studies, including this one.
+Ortix~\cite{ortix2015} derived a Hamiltonian for non-relativistic spin carriers that propagate along 1D circuits of arbitrary shape embedded in 3D space subject to SOC originated by an electric field.
+This approach reproduced known results for 1D circuits of constant curvature, such as Rashba rings~\cite{Meijer2002, Frustaglia2004} built on flat (i.e., Euclidean) 2DEGs, and it can also be applied to other flat circuits with changing curvature, such as ellipses~\cite{Ying2016} and polygons~\cite{Rodriguez2021}.
+It has been shown that the quantum conductance of Euclidean 1D circuits exhibits a symmetric response under the inversion of the Rashba SOC's sign in Aharonov-Casher (AC) spin interference patterns~\cite{AharonovCasher1984, MeirGefenEntin-Wohlman89, MathurStone92}.
+Here, we show that the symmetric response of the quantum conductance under Rashba SOC inversion does not hold in non-Euclidean 1D circuits build on curved 2DEGs.